-(ii) if solectrons (polarons) are dominant, the Fermi surface of the solectrons determines the electrical conductivity.
-That means that in order to get high conductivities, we need high enough densities of solectrons near to the Fermi surface.

-(iii) In certain regions (Fig. 3) bi-solectrons may be more frequent than solectrons.
-Note that what matters for Bose condensation is not the Fermi levels but the lowest energy levels.
+- (b) If solectrons (polarons) are dominant, the Fermi surface of the solectrons determines the electrical conductivity.
+That means that in order to get high conductivities, we need high enough densities of solectrons near to the Fermi surface. - (c) In certain regions (Fig. 3) bi-solectrons may be more frequent than solectrons.
+Note that what matters for Bose-Einstein condensation is not the Fermi levels but the lowest energy levels.
 Since bisolectrons are bosons, Bose condensation is then at least in principle possible.
-However a problem in this respect is the relatively large mass of solectrons and bisolectrons, which make it difficult to reach the conditions for Bose condensation.
+However a problem in this respect is the relatively large mass of solectrons and bisolectrons, which make it difficult to reach the conditions for Bose-Einstein condensation.

-Acknowledgements The authors acknowledge fruitful discussions with A.S.
+Acknowledgement The authors acknowledge fruitful discussions with A.S.
 Alexandrov, E. Brändas, L. Brizhik, L. Cisneros-Ake, L. Cruzeiro, F. de Moura, C. Eilbeck, J. Feder, D. Hennig, J.J.
 Kozak, S. Larsson, R. Lima, D.M.
 Newns, G. Röpke, F.M.
 Russell, G.A.
 Vinogradov and E.G. Wilson.
 This research was supported by the Spanish Ministerio de Economía y Competitividad, under Grant MAT2011-26221.
-The final write-up of this work was done while MGV was Del Amo Visiting Scholar at University of California at Irvine.